adamscarlat/bootstrapping-microservices/README.md

     that it finds there.
   - Metadata service picks up these messages and if the video doesn't exist save it to the videos collection.

-* Split the build stage into multiple yaml files with the `path` attribute so that they run only when code gets checked into their folders.
+* (DONE) Split the build stage into multiple yaml files with the `path` attribute so that they run only when code gets checked into their folders.
   - It's not just the build pipeline, each of these files will also have the deployment code for that microservice.